The History of Wayside Farm

 In or around 1880 one of Benjamin Johnson’s children Edward transferred or sold land to his brother Walter and wife Mary.
 Edward’s prior ownership is documented on a 1872 plat map.
 Some of that land later became Wayside Farm and the location of the dairy and race track.

 Unfortunately Walter Johnson died in 1884 leaving his wife Mary with two young boys Ray 11 and Mert 13.
 It appears that she was very successful in raising these two boys.
-Both made significant contributions to Assumption, Christian County and beyond as documented elsewhere.
-In addition they were very successful businessmen in horse racing and selling, dairying and farming.
+Both attended college and made significant contributions to Assumption, Christian County and beyond as documented elsewhere.
+In addition they were very successful businessmen in horse racing and selling horses, dairying and farming.

 However Johnson’s race track was not the first race track in or near Assumption.
 Around 1885 another horse racing track was built and operated on the Myer’s section of land immediately west of Wayside Farm (i.e., across old Hwy 51 and the railroad).
 The construction date and longevity are not identified herein though it is not believed to have existed at the time of the Johnson race track.